tahsinrukaiya/SEMESTER-PROJECT-2/README.md

 Technologies Used
+Frontend:
-Frontend: HTML, CSS, JavaScript
+HTML, CSS, JavaScript

+Authentication:
-Authentication: JWT (JSON Web Tokens)
+JWT (JSON Web Tokens)
 API: RESTful API

 Contributing

-Feel free to contribute on the repository.Fork the repository Create a feature branch (git checkout -b feature/YourFeature) Commit your changes (git commit -m 'Add your feature') Push to the branch (git push origin feature/YourFeature) Open a pull request
+Feel free to contribute on the repository.Fork the repository Create a feature branch,
+Commit your changes,
+Push to the branch, &
+Open a pull request

 Contact